-Drawing and Painting III (1260)
+Drawing and Painting III (1260) Gr.
+11, 12 | 1st or 2nd Semester | .5 Credit

 This course is an advanced studio course with a continuation of developing technical skills through drawing and painting.
 Students will apply the elements and principles of art to their artwork.
 Students will study art history, art production, art criticism, and aesthetics as it applies to their own art work as well as to other artists.
 Prerequisite: Drawing and Painting I, II